Kinder Morgan Inc. (KMI) Shares Down Despite Recent Market Volatility

-Kinder Morgan Inc. (NYSE: KMI)’s stock price has decreased by -2.16 compared to its previous closing price of 17.14.
-Nevertheless, the company has seen a -4.99% plunge in its stock price over the last five trading sessions.
+Kinder Morgan Inc. (NYSE: KMI)’s stock price has decreased by -1.63 compared to its previous closing price of 16.55.
+However, the company has experienced a -2.92% decline in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 03/02/23 that The 1% Stock-Buyback Tax Hasn’t Slowed Repurchases.
 A Proposed 4% Tax Might.

 Is It Worth Investing in Kinder Morgan Inc. (NYSE: KMI) Right Now?

-Kinder Morgan Inc. (NYSE: KMI) has a higher price-to-earnings ratio of 14.95x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.92.
-Analysts have mixed views on the stock, with 5 analysts rating it as a “buy,” 1 as “overweight,” 16 as “hold,” and 2 as “sell.”
+Kinder Morgan Inc. (NYSE: KMI) has a price-to-earnings ratio of 14.51x that is above its average ratio.
+Additionally, the 36-month beta value for KMI is 0.92.
+There are mixed opinions on the stock, with 5 analysts rating it as a “buy,” 1 rating it as “overweight,” 16 rating it as “hold,” and 2 rating it as “sell.”

 Sponsored

-The average price point forecasted by analysts for Kinder Morgan Inc. (KMI) is $20.35, which is $3.57 above the current market price.
-The public float for KMI is 1.96B, and currently, short sellers hold a 1.89% ratio of that float.
-The average trading volume of KMI on March 13, 2023 was 12.30M shares.
+The average price predicted by analysts for KMI is $20.35, which is $4.06 above the current price.
+The public float for KMI is 1.96B and currently, short sellers hold a 1.89% ratio of that float.
+The average trading volume of KMI on March 20, 2023 was 12.69M shares.

 KMI’s Market Performance

-The stock of Kinder Morgan Inc. (KMI) has seen a -4.99% decrease in the past week, with a -7.96% drop in the past month, and a -7.04% fall in the past quarter.
-The volatility ratio for the week is 1.92%, and the volatility levels for the past 30 days are at 1.71% for KMI.
-The simple moving average for the last 20 days is -4.95% for KMI stock, with a simple moving average of -6.81% for the last 200 days.
+KMI stock saw a decrease of -2.92% in the past week, with a monthly decline of -10.50% and a quarterly a decrease of -10.10%.
+The volatility ratio for the week is 2.97%, and the volatility levels for the last 30 days are 2.06% for Kinder Morgan Inc. (KMI).
+The simple moving average for the last 20 days is -5.71% for KMI stock, with a simple moving average of -9.19% for the last 200 days.

 Analysts’ Opinion of KMI